AffectedAshes/ashesrobot/README.md

 * `!guess <guess>`

-  for guessing a letter or the full name
+  for guessing a letter or the full name (5 second cooldown per user for a guess)

 ### Slots